grpc/proposal/A47-xds-federation.md

   select the relevant configuration in the `authorities` map.
 - When replacing the `%s` token, if the template starts with `xdstp:`, the replacement string will be percent-encoded in the resulting resource name.
-The replacement string must include only characters allowed in a URI path as per RFC-3986 section 3.3 (which includes '/').
-All other characters must be percent-encoded.
+In that case, the replacement string must include only characters allowed in a URI path as per RFC-3986 section 3.3 (which includes '/'), and all other characters must be percent-encoded.

 The resulting field will have the following format: